Global Privacy Statement

 - You have a right to object to the Processing of your Personal Information;

-- You have a right to lodge a complaint with a Supervisory Authority; and
+- You have a right to lodge a complaint with the local Supervisory Authority in your country; and

 - As applicable under French law, you can also send us specific instructions regarding the use of your Personal Information after your death, by submitting a written request to us at Privacy@paulhastings.com.

-When we Process Personal Information about you, we do so with your consent or as necessary to provide the products you use, operate our business, meet our contractual and legal obligations, protect the security of our systems and our Clients, or fulfill other legitimate interests of Paul Hastings, or otherwise as described in Section 2 (“Policy”) above.
-When we transfer Personal Information from the European Economic Area, we do so based on a variety of legal mechanisms, as described in Section 2.3 (“Onward Transfer”) above.
+- When we Process Personal Information about you, we do so with your consent or as necessary to provide the products you use, operate our business, meet our contractual and legal obligations, protect the security of our systems and our Clients, or fulfill other legitimate interests of Paul Hastings, or otherwise as described in Section 2 (“Policy”) above.
+When we transfer Personal Information from the EEA, Switzerland or the United Kingdom, we do so based on a variety of legal mechanisms, as described in Section 2.3 (“Onward Transfer”) above.

 Paul Hastings retains Personal Information that we receive for as long as necessary to fulfill the purpose(s) for which the information was collected, to provide our services and products and to resolve disputes, establish legal defenses, conduct audits, pursue legitimate business purposes, enforce our agreements, and comply with all applicable laws.